Albert White (cyclist)

-Albert "Lal" White (19 February 1890 – 1 March 1965) was a British cyclist.
+George Albert "Lal" White (19 February 1890 – 1 March 1965) was a British cyclist.
 He competed in two events at the 1920 Summer Olympics winning a silver medal in the men's team pursuit.

 White was the subject of a 2012 Cultural Olympiad community opera called Cycle Song.
 It was composed by Tim Sutton and the librettist was Ian McMillan.
 The Scunthorpe Co-operative Junior Choir, Proper Job Theatre Company and over a thousand locals participated.